Maybe Accepting Guests

 Hosting, surfing, spreading the idea :)

-I started in 2011 and I have hosted people from different continents, I surfed couches in Europe, in Asia, in Africa and I met so many people whom I guided in the city or whose help I used being abroad.
+I started in 2011 and I have hosted people from different continents, I surfed couches in Europe, in Asia, in Africa and the USA and I met so many people whom I guided in the city or whose help I used being abroad.
 It is always great to show what my city has to offer and to get advice from local people.
 Drinks always included :) I can say that I got really good friends thanks to couchsurfing and I would never change travelling this way for any hotel stays (if possible ;)).

 1. Somen from India (May 2011)